EXPERIMENTAL AIRCRAFT ASSOCIATION of South Africa

 How to join: Find which membership option suits you, then fill in an application form.
 Once we’ve received your fees, you’ll receive your membership card in the post.

 How we’re organised

-The National Council of EAA Chapters is the liaison body between the EAA Chapters and controlling authorities such as Aero Club and the Civil Aviation Authority.
-It’s composed of the various chapter presidents throughout the country, and an executive committee which is elected at the annual general meeting held at the Annual Convention.
+The National Council of EAA Chapters is the liaison body between the EAA Chapters.
+It’s composed of the various chapter chairmen throughout the country, and an executive committee which is elected at the annual general meeting held at the Annual General Meeting.